ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 - **Length of prompt output** -  sets a maximum number of words of the generated result

 - **Temperature** - controls the randomness of the response.
+Takes a value between 0 and 1.
 The higher the temperature, the more creative is the output

 ![AI action options](img/ai_action_options.png)